A Comprehensive Guide to Social Engineering Prevention

 So, let’s look at some of the more reliable options for preventing phishing and social engineering attacks.

-Content-filtering services that block spam and phishing content present a line of first defense in many cases.
+Content-filtering services that block spam and phishing content present a first defense line in many cases.
 However, even the best content filters allow some malware and phishing content to get by to the user.
-In addition, all content filters need to be tuned to block as much actual, malicious content as possible without incurring any false positives and blocking legitimate content.
+In addition, all content filters require tuning to block as much actual, malicious content as possible without incurring any false positives and blocking legitimate content.

 Most major email services and browsers include built-in content filtering.
-Network perimeter devices, intrusion detection devices, antivirus inspection services (both host and network), and email servers often do content filtering as well.
+In addition, network perimeter devices, intrusion detection devices, antivirus inspection services (both host and network), and email servers often do content filtering.

 Many anti-phishing software programs and services automatically identify phishing, spam, and other types of related threats.
 Once identified, the threat takes one of three routes: